telerik/xaml-docs/controls/radchart/styles-and-templates/styling-the-axes/styling-and-apearance-styling-gridline.md

 ---
 title: Styling the GridLine
 page_title: Styling the GridLine
-description: Check our "Styling the GridLine" documentation article for the RadChart WPF control.
+description: Check our &quot;Styling the GridLine&quot; documentation article for the RadChart WPF control.
 slug: radchart-styling-and-apearance-styling-gridline
 tags: styling,the,gridline
 published: True